Travis Dorsch essentially had two careers at Purdue.

 * He led the nation with an average of 48.4 yards per punt during the 2001 regular season.
 It was tied for the fourth-highest average in NCAA history.
 He led the Big Ten and tied for third in the nation with an average of 1.82 field goals during the 2001 regular season.

-* He finished his career as the Big Ten leader with 68 field goals and 355 points and ranked fifth with 151 PAT's.
-His 68 field goals ranked fifth in conference history through the 2013 season.
+* He finished his career as the Big Ten leader with 68 field goals and 355 kicking points and ranked fifth with 151 PAT's.
+Through the 2014 season, his 68 field goals ranked fifth in conference history and his 355 points were seventh.

 * He set Purdue records for season field goals (22 in 2001 - since broken by Ben Jones with 25 in 2003), season field goal percentage (.815 in 2001 - since broken by Jones at .833 in 2004 and Chris Summers at .818 in 2007), season punting average (48.1 in 2001), career field goal percentage (.701 - since broken by Carson Wiggs at .737 from 2008 to 2011) and career punting average (48.5).

 Dorsch became the first Purdue consensus All-American since defensive back Rod Woodson in 1986.